fivetran/dbt_salesforce/README.md

 ```

 ### Disabling Models
-Your connector may not be syncing all tabes that this package references.
-This might be because you are excluding those tables.
-If you are not using those tables, you can disable the corresponding functionality in the package by specifying the variable in your `dbt_project.yml`.
-The metrics from the disabled tables will not populate in downstream models.
-By default, all packages are assumed to be true.
-You only have to add variables for tables you want to disable, like so:
+It is possible that your Salesforce connector does not sync every table that this package expects.
+If your syncs exclude certain tables, it is because you either don't use that functionality in Salesforce or actively excluded some tables from your syncs.

-The `salesforce__user_role_enabled` variable below refers to the `user_role` table.
+To disable the corresponding functionality in this package, you must add the corresponding variable(s) to your `dbt_project.yml`, which are listed below.
+By default, that is if none of these variables are added, all variables are assumed to be true.
+Add variables only for the tables you would like to disable:

 ```yml
 # dbt_project.yml